jerome-trc/biomorph/ATTRIB.md

 Impactor Gauntlet sounds are courtesy of Capcom Co., Ltd.

 ELECPUFF is courtesy of the Librequake Project.

+All sounds related to the Black Hole Dynamo are courtesy of the Raven Software Corporation (Quake 4) and Epic Games, Inc. (Unreal Tournament 2004).

 ["low gong bash"](https://freesound.org/people/hiddenpersuader/sounds/155460/) (replaces DSSECRET) by freesound user [hiddenpersuader](https://freesound.org/people/hiddenpersuader/) is licensed under Creative Commons 0.